 - It’s very important to use a cold diffuser because heat can damage essential oils, making them ineffective.

 - Consider using a blend of oils.
-Look below the recipe for some for some of the best essential oils for killing mold!
+Look below the recipe for some for some of the best essential oils for combating mold!

 This essential oil mold & mildew spray is not a magical unicorn.
 What I mean by that is that it’s pretty awesome, but there are some things it won’t work for.

 This spray only works as far as it can penetrate.
-It cannot kill mold inside your walls or floorboards, for example, that it simply cannot access.
+It cannot get mold inside your walls or floorboards, for example, that it simply cannot access.

 Essential oils may not be able to tackle really huge mold problems.
 Again, please call a pro if needed!